aarushivijay1/Sentiment_Analysis_JAVA/README.md

 ## Output Screen

-The following is the image for the output when the text is particularly neutral.
+The following is the image for the output when the text is - "Particularly not a good response from his side."

 ![Screenshot 2019-11-02 at 4 31 36 PM](https://user-images.githubusercontent.com/52317352/68076709-c7284800-fd8e-11e9-9f18-edfa0955388d.png)